canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration.rst

    -  Under *Third Party Drivers Configuration*, ensure that *Enable the installation of proprietary drivers (i.e. HPVSA)* is checked.

+   -  If you use MAAS 1.9, change *Default storage layout* in the *Storage* section from *LVM layout* to *Flat layout.*  Some certification tests assume a flat layout, which is the default (and only) option in MAAS 1.8 and earlier.

 Testing the MAAS Server
 =======================